mesosphere/dcos-docs-site/pages/services/beta-jupyter/1.2.0-0.33.7-beta/installing/index.md

 ---
 If you install {{ model.techName }} as described in the [Quick Start](/services/beta-jupyter/quick-start/) section, the service runs using all of the default installation settings.
 Although the default settings are suitable for some environments, there are many reasons you might want to customize your installation and make specific configuration changes.
 For example, you might want to customize the installation settings to enable accelerated processing for agents where graphical processing unit (GPU) resources are available or to add support for HDFS file systems.

-The installation instructions is this section illustrate your installation options and settings that allow you to customize the {{ model.techName }} deployment.
+The installation instructions is this section illustrate your installation options and how to change the settings that allow you to customize the {{ model.techName }} deployment.

 After installing {{ model.techName }} using any of these procedures, you can access {{ model.techName }} through Marathon-LB and your `vhost`.